seacrew/helm-compose/README.md

 ## Quick Start Guide

-Helm Compose makes it easy to define a Compose file containing a list of Releases and necessary Repositories for the charts you use.
+Helm Compose makes it easy to define a list of Releases and all necessary Repositories for the charts you use in a single compose file.

 Install your releases: